coenraadhuman/gib/README.md

 ### Goal

-The aim of the utility is to provide tools for pipelines to facilitate [semantic versioning](https://semver.org/) calculation, changelog generation for a project in an automated fashion using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The aim of the utility is to provide tools for pipelines or locally to facilitate [semantic version](https://semver.org/) calculation, changelog generation for a project in an automated fashion using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) on the checked out branch of a git repository.

+_Note: be aware that `gib` always uses the commmits of the checked out branch, hence shallow pulls can affect the outcome of the results._

 ### Getting Started